sededu/sededu/CONTRIBUTING.md

 Please note that we have a code of conduct ([CODEOFCONDUCT.md](https://github.com/amoodie/sededu/blob/master/CODEOFCONDUCT.md)), please follow it in all your interactions with the project.

+__If you have any questions please don't hesitate to ask!!__
+[Open an issue on SedEdu](https://github.com/amoodie/sededu/issues) with your question and we'll get right to it!
+We are a community seeking collaboration from anyone and everyone.
+In particular, if you want to help but the "technology barrier" is scaring you, please just ask the developers.
+Our goal is to make contributing easy and rewarding.

 ### Writing a standalone module

 Contributing a module and keeping it up to date in the SedEdu has been made to be painless, thanks to `git submodule` support.
 However, for the sake of brevity in this document, a complete description of the process of getting a module into SedEdu is described in [contributing a module](https://github.com/amoodie/sededu/blob/develop/docs/contributing_module.md).